k-CIR/NatMEG-BIDSifier/packaging/README.md

 ## Build Linux packages

-Electron packaging is handled by `electron-builder`.
-The `package.json` includes convenient scripts:

-- Build both AppImage and deb: `npm run build:linux`
-- Build only AppImage: `npm run build:linux:appimage`
-- Build only deb: `npm run build:linux:deb`
-- Convenience build script: `npm run pack:linux` (runs `build:linux` and prints the output path)

-Build prerequisites:
+Electron packaging is supported in the `feature/electron-app` branch.
+That branch contains `electron/package.json`, packaging helpers, and CI for building AppImage and `.deb` artifacts using `electron-builder`.
+See that branch for build scripts and CI example.

 - Node 18+ / npm
 - libgtk and other desktop dependencies (for headless container builds you may need to install extra libraries)